CAKE: Confidence in Assignments via K-partition Ensembles: Appendix Theoretical Analysis

 In more general scenarios, a noisy observation may be stochastically biased, due to proximity to dominant clusters or algorithmic bias, resulting in a non-uniform label distribution across runs.
 In such cases, the same concentration bound applies with this generalized $\theta \ge 1/k$:

 and extends the false-positive bound beyond uniform noise to any setting where labelings follow a known or estimated marginal distribution.

 \textbf{Geometric component.} An analogous mis-ranking guarantee holds for the Silhouette-based geometric component.
 For each point $x_i$ and run $r\in\{1,\dots,R\}$, let $s_i^{(r)}\in[-1,1]$ denote its (possibly approximated) Silhouette score in run $r$.
-The randomness here comes from the clustering procedure (e.g., different random initializations), so for fixed $i$ we view $s_i^{(1)},\dots,s_i^{(R)}$ as i.i.d.\ bounded random variables.
+The randomness here comes from the clustering procedure (e.g., different random initializations), so for fixed $i$, $s_i^{(1)},\dots,s_i^{(R)}$ are viewed as i.i.d.\ bounded random variables.
 Let

 and recall that the ensemble geometric component used in CAKE is

 (up to the affine rescaling into $[0,1]$ described in \S\ref{subsec:silhouette}).
 The map

 is a bounded-differences (Lipschitz) functional of the $s_i^{(r)}$’s, so by standard concentration inequalities for bounded independent variables (e.g., McDiarmid’s inequality) $\tilde S_i$ concentrates around its population counterpart $g_i := \mathbb{E}[\tilde S_i]$ at the usual $1/\sqrt{R}$ rate, with sub-Gaussian tails.
 Repeating the mis-ranking argument of Appendix~\ref{app:bound1}, but with $c_i$ and $\theta_i$ replaced by $\tilde S_i$ and $g_i$, shows that whenever the true geometric scores of two points differ by a margin $\gamma>0$ (i.e., $g_i \ge g_j + \gamma$), the probability that CAKE mis-ranks them (i.e., $\tilde S_i < \tilde S_j$) decays exponentially in $R\gamma^2$.
 A false-positive bound for $\tilde S_i$ can also be derived under additional assumptions on the distribution of Silhouette scores for noise points, again yielding exponentially small probabilities in $R$.